mariaelizasa/mariaelizasa/README.md

 <h1> Hi there 👩‍💻, I'm Eliza </h1>

-Front-end development enthusiast, passionate about entire ***JavaScript*** ecosystem and it's technologies. ✨
+Front-end development enthusiast, passionate about passionate about product design. ✨

 <h2> About me: </h2>